 Below is an outline of where the major drugmakers are in the development and regulatory process:

 * On Oct.
 14, the EU drug regulator said it had started a real-time review of the treatment. read more

 ELI LILLY & CO (LLY.N)

-* U.S. pharmaceutical group's treatment, a combination of the antibodies bamlanivimab and etesevimab, is meant for patients with mild-to-moderate COVID-19.
+* The U.S. pharmaceutical group's treatment, a combination of the antibodies bamlanivimab and etesevimab, is meant for patients with mild-to-moderate COVID-19.

-* In February it was granted EUA by the FDA for treatment of patients at high risk of severe illness who have not been hospitalised or require oxygen therapy.
+* In February it was granted an EUA by the FDA for treatment of patients at high risk of severe illness who have not been hospitalised or require oxygen therapy.

-* The U.S. Department of Health and Human Services paused distribution in June after the drug failed to show effectiveness against several COVID-19 variants, but resumed it to some states at the end of August. read more
+* The U.S. Department of Health and Human Services paused distribution in June after the drug failed to show effectiveness against several COVID-19 variants, but resumed it for some states at the end of August. read more

-* The combination helped cut the risk of hospitalisation and death in patients by 70%, early data from a late-stage trial showed in January. read more
+* The combination helped cut risk of hospitalisation and death in patients by 70%, early data from a late-stage trial showed in January. read more

-* January data from a trial of one of the therapy's components, bamlanivimab, also showed it could cut the risk of infection by 80% for nursing home residents. read more
+* January data from a trial of one of the therapy's components, bamlanivimab, showed it could cut the risk of infection by 80% for nursing home residents. read more

 * In May, the FDA granted sotrovimab an EUA for treating mild-to-moderate COVID-19 in people aged 12 years and older. read more

 * It received approval as a COVID-19 treatment in Japan in September and in Britain in December. read more

 * The treatment resulted in a 79% reduction in risk of hospitalisation for more than 24 hours or death due to any cause, a late-stage study showed in June. read more

 * The EU signed in July a contract with GSK for the supply of up to 220,000 doses of sotrovimab. read more

 * It also signed a deal to supply 10,000 doses to Canada. read more

 Our Standards: The Thomson Reuters Trust Principles.